 If you’re in a pinch, there are also plenty of taxis—some of which are even Teslas (#OnlyInSweden)—and we wound up calling one to go to the airport when we were in danger of missing our flight.

-WHERE TO GET KILLER INSTAGRAM SHOTS
+WHERE TO GET KILLER INSTAGRAM SHOTS IN GOTHENBURG

 Dorsia.
 This burlesque-inspired hotel may be the sexiest place in all of Gothenburg with its bold artwork and red velvet accents.
 We didn’t stay here, but we did settle into the living room one rainy afternoon for cocktails as we sipped our way through the extensive gin menu.

 The Palm House.
 This green house is located right smack in the middle of the well-manicured lawns of the Garden Society of Gothenburg, an urban oasis that dates back to the 19th century and boasts thousands of roses.
 It was raining throughout most of our time in Gothenburg, but that didn’t stop us from seeking shelter indoors and enjoying the exotic plants (and the warm temps) of the indoors Palm House.